Alan Weeks (actor)

 Alan Weeks (March 22, 1948 – October 10, 2015) was an American actor, dancer, singer, choreographer, director, and theatre educator.

 Born and raised in Brooklyn, he began his career as a child actor in the Broadway productions of The Body Beautiful (1958) and The Octoroon (1961).
-In his late teens he portrayed Five Finger Finney and worked as a dancer in the original cast of Funny Girl starring Barbara Streisand.
+In his late teens he portrayed Five Finger Finney and worked as a dancer in the original cast of Funny Girl starring Barbra Streisand.
 He worked on more than a dozen Broadway shows as an adult, including roles in the musicals Hallelujah, Baby!
 (1967), George M!
 (1968), The Wiz (1976-1977), The Tap Dance Kid (1983-1984), and Big Deal (1985).
 He directed and choreographed the Tony Award nominated musical The High Rollers Social and Pleasure Club (1992).

 Weeks made his film debut in Shaft (1971), and subsequently had roles in The French Connection (1971), Black Belt Jones (1974), Lost in the Stars (1974), Truck Turner (1974), and Brighton Beach Memoirs (1986) among other movies.
 He also worked as a guest actor in American television, and was a main cast member of the short lived sitcom Baker's Dozen (1982).
 In his later life he lived in East Nassau, New York and worked as both a director and actor in regional theatre in Albany, New York.
 He also worked as a drama teacher at several institutions, including Albany High School, Philip Livingston Magnet Academy, and The Sage Colleges.
 He died in 2015 at the age of 67.

 Early life and work as a child actor

 The son of George Weeks and his wife Edna Weeks (nee Hunt), Alan Edward Weeks was born on March 22, 1948 in Brooklyn, New York.
 He began his career as a child actor; making his Broadway debut in Jerry Bock and Sheldon Harnick's musical The Body Beautiful.
 He portrayed the character of Josh in this show and had a featured part in the songs "Uh-Huh, Oh Yeah!" and "Just My Luck".
-He returned to Broadway in the 1961 revival of Dion Boucicault's The Octoroon as the slave boy Paul, and was Five Finger Finney and a dancer in the original production of Styne's Funny Girl starring Barbara Streisand.
+He returned to Broadway in the 1961 revival of Dion Boucicault's The Octoroon as the slave boy Paul, and was Five Finger Finney and a dancer in the original production of Styne's Funny Girl starring Barbra Streisand.
 He played the latter role while still in his teens from 1964-1967.